Git-K3rnel/VulnHub/SickOs-1.1/README.md

 and port 8080 is closed, maybe because of proxy.

-so we need to proxy our traffic through squid to see if any website is available
+so we need to proxy our traffic through squid to see if any website is available, go [here](https://book.hacktricks.xyz/network-services-pentesting/3128-pentesting-squid) for details